EricFecteau/rust-data-analysis/src/5_pub/excel.md

 # Excel

 In the data analysis world, Excel is still the universal aggregate statistics exchange format and quick analysis tool.
 It is much simpler to send a fellow researcher an Excel file with some summary statistics or a few hundred rows of data than it is to send pretty much any other data format.
-With the
+With the following code, you can export any data from Polars to Excel, format it as needed and even add plots.

 ## Setup

 First, lets create some summary statistics to throw into the excel file.
-We will create a table of mean oft he hourly earnings by year and province, in a long format (e.g. 3 columns: "survyear", "prov" and "hourly_wages") and wide format (e.g. "survyear" as row and "prov" as column).
+We will create a table of mean hourly earnings by year and province, in a long format (e.g. 3 columns: "survyear", "prov" and "hourly_wages") and wide format (e.g. "survyear" as row and "prov" as column).
 Both `df_long` and `df_wide` are brought into memory as data frames.

 ```Rust
 // Connect to LazyFrame